Is There Really a Link Between Soy and Infertility?

 Soy and tofu topics make great headlines on the internet.
 It’s beneficial for women struggling with menopausal symptoms or trying to prevent cancer.

 It’s also an excellent protein source while pregnant.
 This is especially true for vegetarian women.

-Yes, soy can cause infertility problems.
+Yes, soy can cause ovulation problems.
 But you need to eat a lot of it.
 If you’re trying to conceive, you should eat soy-based foods in moderation.
 Stay below 60 grams per day.